Why Do Fools Fall in Love?

 Peak: 6 US, 6 CB, 2 HR, 15 RB, 13Click for codes to charts.)

 Sales (in millions): 2.0 US, -- UK, 2.0 world (includes US + UK)

 Airplay/Streaming (in millions): 2.0 radio, 15.6 video, 54.19 streaming

 About the Song:

-Richard Barrett, who is called a producer in one source KL and simply a singer for another local doo-wop group in another source SJ is credited with hearing the group and bringing them to label owner George Goldner, KL who also recorded the doo-wop classic “Gee” by the Crows.
+Richard Barrett, leader of the R&B group the Valentines, discovered the Premiers, as they were then called, and introduced them to his record label owner George Goldner.
+SS Goldner had also recorded the doo-wop classic “Gee” by the Crows.
 Herman Santiago was supposed to sing lead, but in more conflicting tales, was either sick that day SJ or was just bumped because Goldner liked Lymon’s delivery better.
 KL

 It should come as no surprise that with all the conflicting tales surrounding the song, the writing credits are also a matter of dispute.
-One account says that Lymon wrote it for his girlfriend, TC but another source has member Jimmy Merchant telling a different tale.
-He says the group used to perform in the hallway of the building where member Sherman Garnes lived.
+One account says that Lymon wrote it for his girlfriend, TC but member Jimmy Merchant says the group used to perform in the hallway of the building where member Sherman Garnes lived.
 A tenant named Robert offered the group some love poems from his girlfriend to see if they could make any into songs.
 SJ